Women-Coding-Community/wcc-backend/CONTRIBUTING.md

 3. 🌱 Create a branch for the change you intend to make in your fork
 4. ✍️ Make your changes to the above created branch in your fork
 5. 🔨 Follow the contributing guidelines below
-6. 🔧 Send a pull request from your fork's branch to our `master` branch
+6. 🔧 Send a pull request from your fork's branch to our `main` branch
 7. :running_woman: Share your PR with the code owners on Slack
 8. 🎉 Get your pull request approved - success!